JensenZhaoUT/MIE1517_Project/README.md

  - Notebooks
 	 - wiki_art_processing.ipynb - loading and pre-processing for human-artist data
 	 - diffusiondb_processing.ipynb - loading and pre-processing for ai-generated data
-	 - model_training.ipynb - contains the main work of the project, loading both datasets, creating and training the model, and performing the classification task
+	 - MIE1517_Group10_Final_Report.ipynb - contains the main work of the project, loading both datasets, creating and training the model, and performing the classification task
 	 - new_data_testing.ipynb - demonstrates the model's capabilities on completely unseen data from new data sources, including Chat-GPT4/Dall E 3 generated images, and artworks from artmatch.ca
  - Media Folder
 	 - MIE1517 Project Presentation Video - Team10 Final.mp4 - The final edited video presentation for the project
 	 - MIE1517 Team 10 Project Presentation.pdf - the exported accompanying slides from the video presentation

 ## Get Started
-The main component of the project is contained in the model_training.ipynb notebook - this loads in the two pre-processed datasets, defines the CNN classifier, trains the model, and saves checkpoints during training.
+The main component of the project is contained in the MIE1517_Group10_Final_Report.ipynb notebook - this loads in the two pre-processed datasets, defines the CNN classifier, trains the model, and saves checkpoints during training.
 Since both pre-processed datasets are provided in the data folder, the model can be used or modified directly from this notebook without the need to load the original datasets.

 To recreate the full end-to-end project, you will also need to run the data processing notebooks, wiki_art_processing.ipynb and diffusiondb_processing.ipynb, to create your own copies of the datasets (here you can also modify the crop function to experiment with different sizes, or different filtering techniques for the selection of the data).